karisigurd4/DocumentLab/Documentation/Workinprogress.md

 ### Transform the data into a representational model of the original photo

+***Intro***

+In order to be able to parse the textual data generated from the previous OCR process we'll need to transform the currently disjunct result sets into a cohesive data structure.
+The basic idea from the start was to *map* the data thus far onto a grid that would represent the original document in terms of placement of elements.
+With such a data structure we could easily reason and build algorithms analogous to our own mode of thinking when extracting information.

+***Text classification***

 The transformation process starts by classifying the text contained in the OCR results.
 The set of possible classifications is arbitrary and depends on configuration.
 The text classifier component of the solution uses regular expressions primarily.
-For example, when it encounters a piece of text like "abc 123.0" it will extract the text, the numbers and the decimal separated number as a whole as an amount.
+For example, when it encounters a piece of text like "abc 123.0" it will extract the entire text with and without the numbers, the numbers [ "123", "0" ] and the decimal separated number as an amount [ "123.0" ].

+***Mapping data onto a grid***

 After classification, we construct a three dimensional grid in which the X and Y axis represents the corresponding two dimensions of the photograph of the document.
 The length of the Z axis is dynamic and contains every classification identified in that part of the document.
 Let's say we have a label in the document "Total amount" and an amount value below it, ideally, we want the text label to be placed in the grid exactly above the cell containing the total amount so that we can define intuitive patterns to represent and query that piece of information.

+NEEDS PICTURE

-A problem that occurs in this process is that real world documents don't really place elements according to a predefined grid.
-So in order to avoid constructing a grid in which the actual pixel coordinates for each element necessitates a corresponding column or a row in the model we begin by normalizing all of the indices from all of the OCR result positional coordinates.
+This proved to be a more difficult problem to solve than initially thought and required a lot of trial and error.
+The biggest problem that is that real world documents don't really place elements according to a predefined grid.
+Furthermore, documents don't seem to care so much about precise pixel coordinates either, so a label and a value might be offset by a tiny number of pixels.
+How do we then map the data onto a grid which can be sensibly evaluated?

+***Normalization aglgorithm***

+This required the design and implementation of a *normalization algortihm* that takes the input data and finds out a good grid approximation derived from all of the element positions.

 The normalization process involves selecting the set of all pixel indices of an axis, rounding each index by an arbitrary constant, then selecting the distinct resulting integers.
 The size of the resulting set will denote the length of that axis in the model, then we use the set to infer the closest X or Y model coordinate by finding the closest actual positional value from the set of rounded indices.